Skip to content

 While voters cast their ballots for president across the United States Tuesday, the world was watching and waiting to see what the future would hold by way of U.S. foreign policy in Europe.

-A Donald Trump victory — he had secured 267 of the 270 necessary electoral votes by 3 a.m.
-Wednesday, according to the Associated Press — would inject fear and uncertainty across the globe, says Mai’a Cross, dean’s professor of political science, international affairs and diplomacy, and director of the Center for International Affairs and World Cultures at Northeastern University.
+A Donald Trump victory — the Associated Press called the race for the former president before 6 a.m.
+Wednesday — will inject fear and uncertainty across the globe, says Mai’a Cross, dean’s professor of political science, international affairs and diplomacy, and director of the Center for International Affairs and World Cultures at Northeastern University.

-Meanwhile, she says, a Harris administration would bring a lot of policy continuity, a strong emphasis on NATO and signal reassurance to our neighbors abroad.
+Meanwhile, she says, a Harris administration would have brought a lot of policy continuity, a strong emphasis on NATO and signaled reassurance to our neighbors abroad.

-“Her election would signal that the United States is still on the global stage, that it holds up norms associated with liberal internationalism, international cooperation, diplomacy and transparency,” Cross says of Kamala Harris.
-“It would be politically and symbolically important.”
+“Her election would have signaled that the United States is still on the global stage, that it holds up norms associated with liberal internationalism, international cooperation, diplomacy and transparency,” Cross says of Kamala Harris.
+“It would have been politically and symbolically important.”

 Tuesday capped what many have described as one of the most consequential election cycles in American history that saw a slew of headline-grabbing developments.